adastreamer/semantic-css-classes/README.md

 `[d]` can be one of: `l`(left), `r`(right), `t`(top), `b`(bottom)

 `[x]` can be an integer between `0` and `1000` with step `5`: `0`, `5`, `10`, `15`, ... `990`, `995`, `1000`

+if you add the `i` char after the classname, eg. `p-b-20i`, the style will be applied with `!important` postfix.

 ## installation